grecoww/grecoww/README.md

 - 👋 Hi, I’m Nicolas Greco, known as `grecoww`
 - 👀 I’m interested in back-end development
-- 🌱 I’m currently learning Python, Javascript, Typescript and Node.js
+- 🌱 I’m currently learning Python and Node.js
 - 📫 How to reach me:
   LinkedIn: https://www.linkedin.com/in/nicolas-greco-160a5b258/